LDAWG-a11y/a11yWebApp/src/guides/accessibility-audit-templates.md

 ---
 ## Digital Accessibility Audit instructions

-[Test the website](https://www.makethingsaccessible.com/guides/draft-minimum-viable-product-accessibility-checklist/) using both your favoured [semi-automated tools](https://www.makethingsaccessible.com/guides/semi-automated-accessibility-testing-tools/) such as Accessibility Insights for Web, or Axe, as well as manually testing the website using [screen readers](https://www.makethingsaccessible.com/guides/screen-reader-basic-website-testing/), mobile devices, using only a keyboard, and by looking at the [HTML](https://www.makethingsaccessible.com/tags/html/) code to check if it works as expected and required and meets the Web Content Accessibility Guidelines (WCAG) [2.1](https://www.w3.org/TR/WCAG21/).
+[Test the website](https://www.makethingsaccessible.com/guides/draft-minimum-viable-product-accessibility-checklist/) using both your favoured [semi-automated tools](https://www.makethingsaccessible.com/guides/semi-automated-accessibility-testing-tools/) such as Accessibility Insights for Web, or Axe, as well as manually testing the website using [screen readers](https://www.makethingsaccessible.com/guides/screen-reader-basic-website-testing/), mobile devices, using only a keyboard, and by looking at the [HTML](https://www.makethingsaccessible.com/tags/html/) code to check if it works as expected and required and meets the Web Content Accessibility Guidelines **(WCAG)** [2.1](https://www.w3.org/TR/WCAG21/).

-Use the [Make Things Accessible Master Accessibility Audit Template](/docs/mta-master-accessibility-audit-template.dotx) (28KB DOTX) to create an audit document, then detail the auditing and complete the audit document.
+Use the [Make Things Accessible Master Accessibility Audit Template](/docs/mta-master-accessibility-audit-template.dotx) (63KB DOTX) to create an audit document, then detail the auditing and complete the audit document.

-Once the audit is complete, transfer each WCAG Success Criteria Failure for each issue onto the the accessibility issues list spreadsheet created from the [Make Things Accessible spreadsheet template](/docs/mta-master-accessib…ssues-list-template.xlsx), so that where each failure is sitting in the remediation lifecycle can be logged.
+Once the audit is complete, transfer each WCAG Success Criteria Failure for each issue onto the the accessibility issues list spreadsheet created from the [Make Things Accessible spreadsheet template](/docs/mta-master-accessib…ssues-list-template.xlsx) **(28KB XSLX)**, so that the position of each failure within the remediation lifecycle can be logged.

 ## Digital Accessibility Remediation Spreadsheet instructions